Shortness of Breath (SOB / Dyspnea)-

 What Causes SOB?

-For optimum quality of life, you need to know which conditions cause SOB, whether you know or feel they exist in your life.
+For optimum quality of life, you need to know which conditions cause shortness of breath, whether you know or feel they exist in your life.
 Shortness of breath is caused by many direct and indirect sources.
 Ailments like heart attacks, lung disease, asthma are some of the direct signs that breathing is involved becaseu breathing is involved in EVERYTHING.
 Remember "Breath is life".

 Leading-edge holistic health practitioners realize there may be many aspects to shortness of breath that may not be considered by much of western medical science.
 Factors like poor physical conditioning, recurrent lung infections, poor posture, over-tight clothing, obesity, addiction to junk food, stress, unresolved emotional issues, toxic environment, surgery, side effects of certain prescription drugs, and even some unpleasant experiences, or something that scares or excites us- literally anything that can take our breath away, can cause, or exacerbate – shortness of breath.